7 deep breathing benefits to better your daily life

 In the prehistoric past, our ancestors had to survive tumultuous and dangerous conditions.
 Outrunning hungry predators and escaping environmental hazards were all part of daily survival.

-As such, our bodies developed a keen stress response to help us become faster, braver, and more capable during brief times of incredible stress.
+As such, your body develops a keen stress response to help you become faster, braver, and more capable during brief times of incredible stress.
 This stress response is often called the fight-or-flight response.

 The chemicals and hormones released during the human stress response have no healthy way to express themselves.
-But deep breathing, regular exercise, and a healthy diet can relieve stress.
+Deep breathing, regular exercise, and a healthy diet can relieve stress.

 Though short bursts of stress can help us focus more clearly, especially on work tasks, prolonged periods of stress can make our brains a little foggy.
-But one of the most notable benefits of deep breathing is improved focus.
+One of the most notable deep breathing benefits is improved focus.

 focus through deep breathing